forgedway/it-notes/technologies/shell.md

 ## ARRAYS
-Arrays aren't POSIX complaint.
+Arrays aren't POSIX compliant.
 They don't work with `dash`!!! `bash` and `zsh` use different initial indices (1 and 0 respectively). `bash` and `zsh` don't agree on the `+=` operator either.
 I wouldn't recommend to use it.